Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 5. You wonder and worry if you’re “too broken to be loved” and dread what would happen if the people you care about knew about the background you really came from, who you’re related to, and what your gene pool is.
 So you mostly keep yourself from being known.
 Really known.

-7. You know the states of anxiety, depression, and even the painful reality of questioning if life would be better if you weren’t here.
+7. You know the states of anxiety and depression.
+Even the painful reality of questioning if life would be better if you weren’t here.
 You live with these realities.
 They’re a part of you as much as your brown hair or birthmarks.
 You know them well, but still, you hate, resist, and dread these states.

 9. You want so badly to be and do differently than your biological parents but may eventually see their dark parts in you and feel awful.
 You fear that you’re not so different after all, despite all those years of therapy.
 And when you glimpse their face in your face in the mirror, you feel scared, defeated, and maybe even a little disgusted.